evolutionlandorg/furnace/ROI.md

 drill_strength: y%
 ```
 ## ROI of enhancing drill by GOLD (static)
-Note: neglecting fees and cost of drill
+Note: neglecting fees and cost of drill.
 ```
 Cost of GOLD: a0
 yield of GOLD: x * y%